Updated: March, 2023

 This isn’t the desired effect which is why the Starbucks team came up with this alternative solution – the room temperature Frappuccino Roast.

-It doesn’t affect the thick icy texture of the drink and it also adds more richness to the Frappuccino’s flavor.
+It doesn’t affect the thick icy texture of the drink and it also adds more richness to the Frappuccino’s flavor as it has a stronger flavor.

-Still, by replacing it with an espresso shot or two (depending on your drink’s size), you will get somewhat sweeter beverage without those strongly pronounced bitter notes.
-It will as well be slightly more watery.
+Still, by replacing it with an espresso shot or two (depending on your drink’s size), you will get a somewhat sweeter beverage without those strongly pronounced bitter notes.

 There’s been some sort of competition going on between the McCafè Frappe and the Starbucks Frappuccino for a while now.